 - No abstracts

 - No war-games (no big war games – if your game as a battle or war element, that’s fine)

-- Not a lot of dice, if at any (at this time)
+- Not a lot of dice, but a small amount is OK

 - Not so keen on typical dungeon crawler’s that are heavily campaign driven

 Some finer details

 - Will you get paid?
 Of course you will.
 The 20,000 feet plan is to pay rates for your design that are consistent with the hobby

 - Your name will be on the box

 - Our funding plans will typically include: funding a single print run of your game that includes getting games to backers as well as having copies to sell into retail through regular distribution channels and as well as our store, also having enough copies to send to reviewers and having spare parts on hand and importantly – paying you!